-Still frightened and confused, John quizzes Martha on the Doctor, and is horrified by her description: a tremendously lonely alien, the sole survivor of the universe's greatest holocaust, as remote and inhuman as a force of nature, who — for all his careful planning — never even considered that he might fall in love while hiding among humans.
+Still frightened and confused, John quizzes Martha on the Doctor, and is horrified by her description: a tremendously lonely alien, the sole survivor of the universe's greatest holocaust, as remote and inhuman as a force of nature, who for all his careful planning never even considered that he might fall in love while hiding among humans.

 Timothy asks how it's possible that he himself can learn things from John's watch and even see the future sometimes.
 With John now holding the watch that contains his Time Lord self, the Doctor's Motor Mouth starts automatically explaining how it's just a "low-level telepathic field" (which will become important later).
 "You were born with it, just an extra-synaptic engram causing"

 "Is that how he talks?"
 John asks in utter horror, realising fully that this Doctor is real, and inside him, and that he needs to make the most horrible decision of his life.

 John would give anything to stay human and marry Joan.
 While spending his last evening with her, he even has a brief vision of that future: a long and happy life and a peaceful death, secure in the knowledge that everyone he loves is safe.
 But even that future is illusory, as the aliens are closing in on John and will spread destruction across the galaxy if they win.
 John must sacrifice himself and become the Doctor, though he doesn't even know if any fragment of his identity will survive.

 With the help of Joan, John eventually makes the decision to open the watch, essentially commit suicide and become the Doctor again.
 He defeats the aliens without much effort, and as punishment for what they've done, traps them in different time event horizons... for all eternity.
 The creatures realise that the Doctor wasn't simply escaping from them he was being kind to them, in giving them a chance to die without ever encountering him.

 The Doctor returns for Joan.
 She's horrified to see him, even though he tells her that John is part of him now, somewhere deep inside him.
-He invites her to the TARDIS, and asks her if she wants to give him a proper chance for what he really is, starting their relationship again from a blank slate.
+He invites her to join the TARDIS and asks if she would like to start over.
 She refuses, both disgusted and heartbroken at his antics.
 Decades into the future, Martha and the Doctor visit Timothy, now a war veteran, and give him some closure.

-- Armour Piercing Question: By Joan at the end, calling the Doctor out on his recklessness.
+- Armour-Piercing Question: By Joan at the end, calling the Doctor out on his recklessness.

 - Badass Boast: Oddly, made about the Doctor by someone else:Tim Latimer: He's like fire, and ice, and rage.
 He's like the night and the storm in the heart of the sun.
 He's ancient and forever.
 He burns at the centre of time and he can see the turn of the universe.
 And... he's wonderful.

 - Be Careful What You Wish For: You want to live forever so badly?
 The Doctor can arrange that.

-- Beware the Nice Ones:Son of Mine: And so we found out the reason this man, who had fought with gods and demons, had run away from us and hidden he was being kind.
+- Beware the Nice Ones:Son of Mine: And then we discovered why.
+Why this Doctor, who had fought with gods and demons, had run away from us and hidden he was being kind.

 - Blatant Lies:

 - Broken Masquerade: John Smith suffers this when he starts to realise the truth about who he really is.
 Then this happens when Timothy asks him why he can hear the watch.The Doctor: Oh, it's just a low-level telepathic field, you were born with it, just an extra-synaptic engram causing

-John Smith: (gasps in utter horror) Is that how he talks?
+John Smith: [gasps in utter horror] Is that how he talks?

 - Break the Cutie: Poor, poor John Smith.
 The adorkable teacher is forced to confront the reality that his entire personality is a sham.